mobad/questradeRebalancer/README.md

 - If you can't afford to buy that ETF then stop, else repeat.
 - Buy all ETFs that have been chosen.

-It's not efficient but it handles many edge cases nicely and is simple and easy to understand.
+It's not an efficient algorithm but it handles many edge cases nicely and is simple and easy to understand.

 It will place a Day Limit order for the current ask price.